Welcome

 The love of my life

-Well, in case somebody didn't know...I now have a very lovely young
+Well, in case somebody didn't know...I now have a very lovely young lady in my

-lady in my life.
-Noni Kimbel and myself are getting married
+life.
+Noni Kimbel and myself are getting

-December 30, 2006 at the First Presbyterian Church in Santa Barbara,
+married on December 30, 2006 at the First Presbyterian Church in Santa Barbara,

 California.
 The Christmas party was very important.
+Because of my

-holidays with my family.
+family.
 The Kimbels were very gracious in

 sharing the day with me.
-Little did any of us know that a
+Little did any of us know that a mere six days latter our two families would be joining.
+It was on

 December 31, 2005 that I proposed marriage to Noni.